KyleBoyer/nodejs-tiktok-video-maker/README.md

  - Run the main script `npm run start`

 ### TODO
+ - AI new story function
- - AI new story / reword story functions
+ - Logging/progress bar for AI reword/new story functions
- - Screenshot Reddit Title function
+ - Screenshot Reddit title function
+ - Generate CONFIG.md explaining the settings (might be pointless if the web UI does this)
  - More TTS voice options
- - Review CONFIG.md and improve it
+ - More AI options

 ### Nice to have